Abandoned (video game): Initial announcement and Hideo Kojima involvement rumours

-After the game's announcement, Abandoned attracted significant media attention from users and media outlets, as it was believed that Japanese video game designer Hideo Kojima (and/or Kojima Productions) was involved in the creation of the game, rumoured to be a new Silent Hill entry.
+After the game's announcement, Abandoned attracted significant media attention from users and media outlets, as it was believed that Japanese video game designer Hideo Kojima and his company Kojima Productions, was involved in the creation of the game, rumoured to be a new Silent Hill entry.
 This theory, also known as the "Blue Box Conspiracy" or "Kojima Conspiracy", was pushed by the fact that Hasan Kahraman's name shared the same first initials as Hideo Kojima, leading to the belief that Blue Box and "Hasan Kahraman" was a pseudonym for Kojima, in the vein of the promotional stunt Kojima performed for the 2015 game Metal Gear Solid V: The Phantom Pain, where he went under the pseudonym "Joakim Morgen" and had a fake Swedish game company called "Moby Dick Studio", and also to "7780s Studio", another fake company of Kojima's, which created the P.T. demo teaser for the cancelled 2015 game Silent Hills.
 Furthermore, it was discovered that "Kahraman" translated into Turkish as "Hideo".

 The speculation surrounding Kojima's involvement led to the creation of a dedicated subreddit on Reddit, r/TheBlueBoxConspiracy, by fans of Silent Hill to discuss the rumours.
 In response to the rumours, Blue Box Game Studios released a statement the following day after the game's announcement on April 8, 2021 on their website disavowing their connection to Kojima or Konami, who owns the rights to the Silent Hill franchise.
 This was further disproved by VentureBeat journalist Jeff Grubb, who revealed that Kojima was in talks with Microsoft/Xbox for his next game, and not PlayStation.

-However, despite this statement, rumours over the involvement of Hideo Kojima in Abandoned persisted due to various tweets from Blue Box linking the game to Kojima's Metal Gear and Silent Hill franchises.
-For example, a tweet posted on June 15, 2021 seemingly referring to Silent Hill, read; "Guess the name: Abandoned = (First letter S, Last letter L)".
+Despite this, rumours persisted due to various tweets from Blue Box linking the game to Kojima's Metal Gear and Silent Hill game franchises.
+On June 15, 2021, Blue Box posted a tweet seemingly referring to Silent Hill, which read; "Guess the name: Abandoned = (First letter S, Last letter L)".
 Blue Box subsequently apologized for the tweet and said it had been misunderstood.
-A similar occurrence happened on July 27, 2021, where Blue Box shared a teaser for Abandoned with a blurred image of a person with an left-eyepatch in the background.
-Many compared the person in the image to Solid Snake, the protagonist of Kojima's Metal Gear Solid series, creating speculation that Abandoned was actually a Metal Gear Solid game.
+Similarly, on July 27, 2021, Blue Box shared a teaser for Abandoned featuring a blurred image of a person with a left-eyepatch that was compared to Big Boss, one of the protagonists of Kojima's Metal Gear Solid series.
 In an interview to NME, Kahraman clarified that this was an image of the game's main villain, and not Solid Snake.
-"The eyepatch.
-Everyone immediately linked it to Solid Snake.
-But I was like, 'People think it's Silent Hill so it wouldn't make sense if people linked it with Snake'."
 Due to the repeated rumours, Kahraman had to speak to Konami to clear up his involvement.